TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Start the interface using the command::

-    tiatoolbox visualize --slide-path path\to\slides --overlay-path path\to\overlays
+    tiatoolbox visualize --slide-path path/to/slides --overlay-path path/to/overlays

 This should cause the interface to appear in a new browser tab.
 Alternatively just one base path can be provided; in this case it is assumed that slides and overlays are in subdirectories of that provided directory called 'slides' and 'overlays' respectively::

-    tiatoolbox visualize --base-path path\to\parent_of_slides_and_overlays
+    tiatoolbox visualize --base-path path/to/parent_of_slides_and_overlays

 In the folder(s) that your command pointed to, should be the things that you want to visualize, following the conventions in :ref:`Data formats <data_format>`.

 If you need to change the port on which the interface is launched from the default of 5006, you can do so using the --port flag::

-    tiatoolbox visualize --slide-path path\to\slides --overlay-path path\to\overlays --port 5001
+    tiatoolbox visualize --slide-path path/to/slides --overlay-path path/to/overlays --port 5001

 Though in most cases this should not be necessary.